decaporg/decap-cms/website/content/docs/add-to-your-site.md

 group: start
 ---

-Netlify CMS is adaptable to a wide variety of projects.
+You can adapt Netlify CMS to a wide variety of projects.
 It works with any content written in markdown, JSON, YAML, or TOML files, stored in a repo on [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [Bitbucket](https://bitbucket.org).
 You can also create your own custom backend.

-This tutorial will guide you through the steps for adding Netlify CMS to a site that's built with a common [static site generator](https://www.staticgen.com/), like Jekyll, Hugo, Hexo, or Gatsby.
+This tutorial guides you through the steps for adding Netlify CMS to a site that's built with a common [static site generator](https://www.staticgen.com/), like Jekyll, Hugo, Hexo, or Gatsby.
 Alternatively, you can [start from a template](https://www.netlifycms.org/docs/start-with-a-template) or dive right into [configuration options](https://www.netlifycms.org/docs/configuration-options).

 ## App File Structure

-All Netlify CMS files are contained in a static `admin` folder, stored at the root of your published site.
+A static `admin` folder contains all Netlify CMS files, stored at the root of your published site.
 Where you store this folder in the source files depends on your static site generator.
 Here's the static file location for a few of the most popular static site generators:

 | These generators ...    | store static files in |
 | ----------------------- | --------------------- |